splunk/security_content/docs/_posts/2021-11-05-potential_pass_the_token_or_hash_observed_by_an_event_collecting_device.md

 #### Description

-This detection identifies potential Pass the Token or Pass the Hash credential exploits.
+This detection identifies potential Pass the Token or Pass the Hash credential stealing.
 We detect the main side effect of these attacks, which is a transition from the dominant Kerberos logins to rare NTLM logins for a given user, as reported by an event-collecting device (i.e., a specific domain controller or an endpoint destination).

 - **Type**: TTP
 - **Product**: Splunk Behavioral Analytics